onzfonz/comp227/src/content/0/en/part0c.md

 ![resend verification button](https://docs.github.com/assets/images/help/settings/email-verify-button.png)

-The other thing you should do is to give youself an icon picture, which is always fun to do and can be done from the profile option in settings.
+The other thing you should do is to give yourself an icon picture, which is always fun to do and can be done from the profile option in settings.

 ### 2: Making sure Git is installed

 Now we are going to make sure that you have a version of git on your computer

 Some of you may already have git setup.
-To check, I would type in terminal:
+To check, I would type in Terminal:

 ```bash
 git config --list